tanktopSecurity/BorgKit/README.md

   - Automatically import and link Group Policy Objects to correct OUs
   - Copy all executables to SYSVOL\software and set scheduled tasks GPOs to install security software (per syspanda)
   - Enable Bitlocker on Computers OU and set Bitlocker Readers group

+## Known Issues / Task List
+Upon resume of script after forest/domain install and server reboot, the script asks for the DomainName and DSRM password.
+You can just press enter or type anything and press enter.
+It will not be passed into the second part of the script.

+The script is hard-coded to run everything for Windows 10/Server 2019 "1909".
+The code is mostly there to allow the script to use different Windwos/Server releases, but needs a bit of work to fully support this.

+The Set-PAWOUDelegation.ps1 script from the PAWScripts section does not always initialize properly.
+I attempted to mittigate this by adding a wait timer and a dectction to wait for the forest to be initialized.

+The Set-GPOLinks function is hard-coded to import GPOs with "1909" in the name.

+Tested:

+Windows Server 2019 - PowerShell 5.1.17763.592